 - a) Demonstrate the play areas provide a diverse range of activities to meet different age groups and skill development including physical, social and cognitive play, scaled to meet the intended size and use level applicable to the open space catchment in which it is proposed. - b) Integrate the proposed play facility into the open space design to complement and expand the diversity of play opportunities.
 This could include open grassed areas for informal ball games and other unstructured recreation facilities. - c) Integrate comfortable seating and picnic areas nearby the play facility to encourage social interaction and comfort for adults supervising play.
-This is important so that the parents will stay outdoors with their children in the park for longer lengths of time. - d) Include access for all principles in play facility design demonstrating that universal access is cohesively integrated into at least part of all play areas. - e) Design for use of the play area by everyone including young people who will informally use the area to meet and socialise as well. - f) Minimise the use of fencing to play areas when it can be demonstrated there is no safety or accessibility requirement for it.
+This is important so that the parents will stay outdoors with their children in the park for longer lengths of time. - d) Include access for all principles in play facility design demonstrating that universal access is cohesively integrated into at least part of all play areas. - e) Design the play area so it can be used by everyone including young people who will informally use the area to meet and socialise as well. - f) Minimise the use of fencing to play areas when it can be demonstrated there is no safety or accessibility requirement for it.
 Alternative treatments to fencing are to be investigated such as grade separation, seating walls, steps and planting, and only where they cannot demonstrate they adequately meet the identified safety concerns is fencing then considered appropriate.
 This is to meet the accessibility, adaptability, sustainability and safety principles of open space design by encouraging everyone to share, access and use the open space and the play area. - g) Where possible, locate play areas so they receive some natural shade during the middle of the day to avoid the need for shade structures.
-The final proximity of the play area to existing and planted trees will need to demonstrate it allows ongoing health and mature size of the trees and is not in total shade (i.e. receives some sunlight during the day). - h) Where feasible, major play areas are to reflect the natural, urban, landscape, cultural, heritage and social character of the open space.
-The play area is to have
+The final proximity of the play area to existing and planted trees will need to demonstrate it allows ongoing